The Healing Power of Food

 Super-food-remedies: Olive Oil

-oil a doubly potent protector against cardiovascular disease.
+Making olive oil a potent protector against cardiovascular disease.

 Super-food-remedies: Rye bread